dialog-systems-class/dialog-systems-class.github.io/assignment2.md

 1. Make a fork of ParlAi and install it on your computer, or somewhere where you have FREE personal access.
 2. Start a AWS or Google Cloud GPU instance with PyTorch installed.
 3. Train the seq2seq model in ParlAi on the Twitter dataset which is automatically downloaded using ParlAi.
 (You may want to use [Google Colab](https://colab.research.google.com/), which allows for several hours of free GPU training).
+Here's an [example for chatting](https://colab.research.google.com/drive/1cJ9mjSNWZ5vUmZhHAXmuFaEXhjarKQkO).
 5. Record 5 chat logs with your chatbot and also 5 conversations from one of the ParlAi models in their [model zoo](https://www.parl.ai/docs/zoo.html).
 Please save the conversations in the [Forever chat json format](https://github.com/jkeen/forever-chat-format).
 6. Submit homework via [gradescope](https://www.gradescope.com/courses/85654).